Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Related Work

 End-to-end task-oriented dialog systems~\cite{lei-etal-2018-sequicity,zhang-etal-2020-probabilistic,DBLP:conf/aaai/ZhangOY20} are established via copy-augmented seq2seq learning~\cite{gu-etal-2016-incorporating}. \citet{DBLP:conf/aaai/ZhangOY20} proposes a multi-action data augmentation method to improve the diversity of generated system responses.
 Large-scale pre-trained language models, including BERT~\cite{devlin-etal-2019-bert}, GPT-2~\cite{radford2019language}, T5~\cite{2020t5}, and UniLM~\cite{DBLP:conf/nips/00040WWLWGZH19}, have been demonstrated effective for improving the performance of task-oriented dialog systems~\cite{DBLP:conf/nips/Hosseini-AslMWY20,peng2020soloist,lin-etal-2020-mintl,DBLP:conf/aaai/YangLQ21,DBLP:journals/corr/abs-2103-06648,DBLP:journals/corr/abs-2111-14592} on MultiWOZ 2.0~\cite{budzianowski-etal-2018-multiwoz}, a large-scale English multi-domain task-oriented dialog dataset.
 Recently, auxiliary tasks and auxiliary dialog corpora have been introduced to further improve dialog modeling ability.
 MTTOD~\cite{lee-2021-improving-end} introduces a span prediction task to enhance the natural language understanding performance.
 BORT~\cite{2021BORTAnonymous} proposes reconstruction strategies to alleviate the error propagation problem.
 PPTOD~\cite{DBLP:journals/corr/abs-2109-14739} proposes a dialog multi-task pre-training strategy to model task completion from auxiliary heterogeneous dialog corpora.
 GALAXY~\cite{DBLP:journals/corr/abs-2111-14592} introduces a dialog act prediction task to explicitly learn dialog policy from auxiliary dialog corpora.

 Recently, contrastive Learning~\cite{DBLP:conf/cvpr/He0WXG20,DBLP:conf/icml/ChenK0H20,DBLP:conf/nips/GrillSATRBDPGAP20,DBLP:conf/cvpr/ChenH21} has attracted much attention in the computer vision community and has been applied to natural language processing to enhance sentence representation learning~\cite{DBLP:journals/corr/abs-2005-12766,DBLP:journals/corr/abs-2012-15466,yan-etal-2021-consert,gao-etal-2021-simcse,giorgi-etal-2021-declutr}.
-In contrast, we propose contrastive learning strategies to strengthen semantic-aware dialog context representation for task-oriented dialog modeling.
+In contrast, we propose contrastive learning strategies to model the relationship between dialog context and semantic state representations for task-oriented dialog.
 In addition, we don't introduce data augmentation methods, which are used in most contrastive learning works.